Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Timeouts and Reconnect Strategy

-GLIDE for Redis allows you to configure timeout settings and reconnect strategies.
+Valkey GLIDE allows you to configure timeout settings and reconnect strategies.
 These configurations can be applied through the `GlideClusterClientConfiguration` and `GlideClientConfiguration` parameters.

 |Configuration setting	|Description	|**Default value**	|